 Dermal absorption of the alkane and alkene sulfonates is expected to be low.
-A dermal absorption of 0.2% of the applied dose was measured after application of 14 C-labelled sodium 1-dodecansulfonate to guinea pig skin.
-Similarly, 0.6% of an aqueous solution of 14 C-labelled C{14} α -olefin sulfonate was absorbed through rat skin in 24 hours (OECD 2007).
+A dermal absorption of 0.2% of the applied dose was measured after application of 14C-labelled sodium 1-dodecansulfonate to guinea pig skin.
+Similarly, 0.6% of an aqueous solution of 14C-labelled C14 α -olefin sulfonate was absorbed through rat skin in 24 hours (OECD 2007).

-With limited dermal absorption, it is not likely that these chemicals can be absorbed by the developing foetus via the placenta, or by the neonate via the breast milk (OECD 2007).
+Dermal absorption is expected to be low.
+As this is the main route of exposure for consumers using products containing the chemicals, significant exposure to the developing foetus via the placenta, or to the neonate via the breast milk is not likely (OECD 2007).